Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Experimental Protocol

 Throughout all tasks and videos, a fixation cross ($60 \times 60$ pixels) was presented at the screen center.
 Its luminance decreased and returned to normal at irregular intervals.
 Additionally, a red circle (radius: $50$ pixels) appeared and faded out at random times and at random locations within each cropped video.
 An example frame with a circle appearing is shown in Figure \ref{fig:circle_cross}.
 These two visual events never occurred simultaneously, and each of these fade-out events lasted 2 seconds to avoid inducing strong time-locked event-related potentials.
 To keep participants engaged, they were instructed to respond to these two different types of events in different tasks (see Section~\ref{sec:tasks}).
+The timing of these event onsets relative to each video was identical for all participants.
+During the eccentric videos in Tasks 1 and 2, consecutive crosses appeared on average every 19.9 s (range 10.1 to 42.4 s) and consecutive circles every 24.1 s (range 10.0 to 59.4 s).
+Events were sparser during the central videos in Task 3, with consecutive crosses spaced an average of 44.0 s apart (range 10.6 to 89.1 s) and consecutive circles spaced 39.3 s apart (range 10.3 to 100.8 s).
+For both conditions, these intervals were highly variable, ensuring that the appearance of crosses and circles remained temporally unpredictable rather than rhythmic.
+Because these event sequences were fixed per condition, every participant experienced the exact same total number of events throughout the experiment: 64 cross fade-outs and 43 circle events in Tasks 1 and 2, and 22 cross fade-outs and 21 circle events in Task 3.

 Each video was prefaced with instruction frames.
 The seven edited videos were then concatenated into a single $21$-minute (excluding instructions and questions) video per task, resulting in a total of $63$ minutes of experimental data per participant.
+Because the same seven videos appeared in all three tasks, stimulus familiarity could accumulate across tasks.
+Therefore, both the task order and the video order within each task were randomized across participants to distribute any such effect across the three conditions rather than confounding a specific contrast.
+A full list of the task and video orders for each participant is provided in the Appendix (Table \ref{tab:order_full}).